Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Introduction

 On the other hand, goal-driven XAI is a research domain that aims to create explainable robots or agents that can justify their behaviors to a lay user \cite{anjomshoae2019explainable}.
-The explanations would assist the user to create a Theory of Mind (ToM), comprehend the agent's behavior, and contribute to greater collaboration between the user and the agent.
-A better ToM of the agent would enable the user to understand the agents' limitations and capabilities, thus enhancing confidence and safety levels and preventing failures.
-The absence of adequate mental models and understanding of the agent can contribute to a failure of interactions \cite{anjomshoae2019explainable} \cite{chandrasekaran2017takes}. \citet{hase2020evaluating} studied how techniques used for generating explanations affected users' ability to predict what the explaining agent will do in a given situation.
-In addition, they discovered that what a user considered as a good explanation was not the same as how helpful the explanations were.
+The explanations would assist the user in creating a Theory of Mind (ToM), comprehending the agent's behavior, and contribute to greater collaboration between the user and the agent.
+A better ToM of the agent would enable the user to understand the agent's limitations and capabilities, thus enhancing confidence and safety levels and preventing failures.
+The absence of adequate mental models and understanding of the agent can contribute to a failure of interactions \cite{anjomshoae2019explainable} \cite{chandrasekaran2017takes}. \citet{hase2020evaluating} study how techniques used for generating explanations affect the users' ability to predict what the explaining agent will do in a given situation.
+In addition, they discover that what a user considers a good explanation is not the same as how helpful the explanations are.
 As discussed in the next subsection, there is a growing application of goal-driven XAI in the current AI-dependent world \cite{langley2017explainable}.

-\subsection{Emerging Trends in XGDAI}
+\subsection{Emerging Trends In XGDAI}

+Fig. \ref{fig_graphtrend} shows the distribution of works on XGDAIs from 2016 to 2020 by selected application domains.
+Literature search for relevant works was performed using the search engines Google Scholar and Science Direct.
+Combinations of search keywords were used using Boolean operators and quote marks to locate the relevant terminology.
+For example, ("artificial intelligence") AND ("explainable" OR "transparent" OR "legibility" OR "interpretability") AND ("agent" OR "robot") AND ("goal-driven").
+The search results were further filtered by examining the text of the abstracts to fulfil the following criteria:

+\begin{enumerate} \item The paper was published between 2016 to 2020 and the full text must be available online. \item The paper must be relevant to the explainable AI domain. \item The paper must be a primary study, i.e. introducing a novel model, method, or architecture.
+Survey and review papers were excluded. \item The paper must involve the use of robots, agents, or AI systems to fulfil a specific function, i.e. "goal-driven".
+The terminology is not a requirement, however.
+Several works that fulfil this criterion but do not explicitly call it "goal-driven" were included. \item The paper must include explainability methods that are explicitly communicated to the user.
+Methods that fulfil this criterion include natural language explanations, visualizations, etc. \end{enumerate}